Itgotworse26/Pewlett-Hackard-Analysis/README.md

 The role most affected by the “silver tsunami” is the senior engineer.
 The role with the least amount of potential retirees is the manager.

-Meanwhile, the the breakdown of employees eligible for mentorship according to the mentorship_titles query are as follows:
+Meanwhile, the breakdown of employees eligible for mentorship according to the mentorship_titles query are as follows:

 * 568 senior staff
 * 501 engineers